vincetiu8/covid-tower-defense/README.md

 ### Making an Issue
 Perhaps there's a feature you'd like in the game or a bug you need to report.
 In this case, you should make an issue on the repository on GitHub.
 Navigate to the `issues` page and press `create issue`.
-In the issue, describe what problem/feature you are encountering and any suggestions you have for its implementation.
+In the issue, describe what problem you have or feature you wanr and any suggestions you have for its implementation.
 Tag this with the appropriate tags:
 `bug` for bugs or problems, `enhancement` for important changes, `nice to have` for smaller, not so important changes.

+If you're reporting a bug in the game, it would be best to include in the issue the steps to reproduce the bug as well as any error messages you received.
+Screenshots or video demonstrations of the bug would be helpful as well.

+Finally, before you submit a new issue, make sure that you're playing on the latest latest version of the game as your issue might have been resolved already.

 ### Pull Requests
 If you're happy with all the changes you've made on your new branch and want to merge